At Chickerell Primary Academy, we actively promote British Values.

 - We celebrate major world religion festivals throughout the year in school assemblies and in class.

-- Our RE and PSHE curriculum provides children with a broad and balanced understanding of world religions and promotes respect for the beliefs of others.
+- Our RE and RSE curriculum provides children with a broad and balanced understanding of world religions and promotes respect for the beliefs of others.

 - We provide resources to ensure that all pupils are effectively integrated into the teaching and learning process and the wider school community, including those that join at different starting points and those who have English as an additional language.